Interactive Face Video Coding: A Generative Compression Framework: Methodology

-In addition, we concatenate $F_{warp}^{I_{l}} $ and $F_{trans}^{I_{l}} $ to perform the generation of talking face frames ${\hat{I}}_{l}$ that can enjoy the benefits of reconstruction realness and identity.
-The specific process is formulated by, where $G_{frame}$ denotes the network layers of the generator that can transform the facial features into face frame.
+The warped result is fed into the CSSFT-based face generation module, where a pair of affine transformation parameters (\textit{i.e.,} scaling $\alpha$ and shifting $\beta$) can be produced from each resolution scale spatial feature $F_{spatial}^{\hat{K}} $ via the convolutional layers.
+Furthermore, the learned scaling $\alpha$ and shifting $\beta$ parameters are used to modulate the warped facial spatial features $F_{warp}^{I_{l}} $, facilitating to output the transformed facial features.
+In addition, we concatenate $F_{warp}^{I_{l}} $ and the transformed facial features to perform the face generation ${\hat{I}}_{l}$ that can enjoy the benefits of reconstruction realness and identity.
+The specific process can be formulated by, where $G_{frame}$ denotes the network layers of the generator that can transform the facial features into face frame.
 Finally, the multi-scale feature discriminator~\cite{pix2pix2017} is utilized to guarantee that each generated face frame ${\hat{I}}_{l}$ enjoys the realistic reconstruction with the supervision of ground-truth image.

-\subsubsection{Model Optimization}
+\subsection{Model Optimization}